 Although private investigators are not required to have police or military experience, having this background gives customers extra peace of mind.
 You can trust that investigators with law enforcement experience will work hard to offer excellent results that are entirely legal.
 Unlike police officers, however, private investigators do not have the same legal authority over members of the public.

-A Private Investigator can be hired for a missing person case or phone number trace.
+A private investigator can be hired to find a missing person’s case or trace a phone number.
 These cases are usually in better hands with a PI, as they can easily identify if there is a risk factor involved.
 With the preliminary data gathered by a Private Investigations firm, the employer can go to the police to get their case approved and further investigated.

 The case of a cheating partner cannot be investigated by anyone other than Private Investigator.
 A Private Investigator can follow your partner, track their questionable behaviour and report back to you.
 At any point during the investigation, the Private Investigator refrains from breaking the confidentiality clause of your agreement.
 Hence, if you are hiring a PI to check if your partner is cheating, your secret will remain safe.